-No matter if you’re deep in the Bolivian Amazon or scrambling up to Everest Base Camp, Grayl say that their Geopress will keep your body hydrated and your pants diarrhoea free!
+Whether you’re deep in the Bolivian Amazon or scrambling up to Everest Base Camp, Grayl claim that their Geopress will keep your body hydrated and your pants diarrhoea free!
 We decided to put these claims to the test in this dedicated Grayl Geopress review.

 The Grayl Geopress: Quick Look